missionpinball/mpf-docs/install/virtual-machine/why-use-vm.rst

 -  Containerization:

-   -  Keep Mission Pinball inside it's own container, without having to worry about outside packages or configurations causing problems
+   -  Keep Mission Pinball inside its own container, without having to worry about outside packages or configurations causing problems

    -  Ensures dependencies are exactly what you expect them to be